 A study was done by Dr. Robert B. Saper from the Boston University School of Medicine that compared the effects of yoga on lower back pain between people who practiced yoga once a week and twice a week (source).

-The study took 12-weeks and all 95 adults were divided into the two sub groups:
+The study took 12 weeks and all 95 adults were divided into two sub groups:

 - Yoga once a week

 Here in the table below you can see how was each session divided and how much time the participants took for each segment.

 The overall effect of doing yoga sessions showed that, on average, the group who performed yoga class once a week had lowered their use of any pain medication at 6 weeks by 27%, and by the end of the week 12 by 30%.
 They also managed to lower the use of NSAIDs.

 Here is the graph.